SuperSecureHuman/R/Data Visualization/04 - Case Study/README.md

+# Case Study: Trends in World Health and Economics

 We will look at a case study involving data from the Gapminder Foundation about trends in world health and economics.

-# Case Study: Trends in World Health and Economics
+## The dataset

 The gapmider dataset can be found here